 MeltView Apex2 Advantage

-- Our unique torch-mounted camera system mimics the welder’s viewpoint.
+- Our unique torch-mounted camera system can mimic the welder’s viewpoint.

 - Once the camera is mounted to the torch in the desired position, the image stays in focus as long as you weld.

-- The APEX2 can be mounted to different torches at different angles, or bench-mounted if desired.
+- The APEX2 can be mounted to different torches at different angles, or mounted to the welding bench for a fixed area view.

 MeltView Apex2 FAQs